YuriUliam/ioet-exercise/README.md

 ## Technical details

+This project whas masde using Javascript (ES6+), React and Jest, built-in-hands with the help of `webpack` and `babel` modules.
+No auxiliary modules were used to make this application possible out which I quoted and some for testing.

 ## Architecture and related

 I used an architecture aimed at `DDD` where the instructions describe the data, as well; the tests are also focused for these small functionalities.
 For it's behavior I used the `chain of responsability`, where I create pipelines to output a result.